Holly branches festooned in red berries together with ivy leaves were transformed into festive Christmas decorations when I was growing up in Ireland.

 Mistletoe was not traditionally a very common decoration in Ireland, and therefore would not have featured in the decorative wreaths created by our ancestors.

-And there you have it – a quick round up of facts and Irish folklore related to the holly plant.
+And there you have it - a quick round up of facts and Irish folklore related to the history of holly and ivy.

-I hope you enjoyed this short exploration of the significance of holly as an Irish Christmas decoration.
+I hope you enjoyed this short exploration of the significance of holly and ivy as Irish Christmas decorations and how holly berries added cheerful spots of color as ornamentation in days gone by.

 Have a wonderful Christmas season and enjoy the process of decorating your home in anticipation of this beautiful holiday.